 Researchers Dr. Michael Kilgard and Dr. Navzer Engineer from The University of Texas at Dallas in cooperation with a company called MicroTransponder report that sounds paired with stimulation of the vagus nerve eliminated tinnitus in rats.
 A clinical trial in humans is due to begin in the next few months.

 The effect remained even at a control after 3.5 months.
-According to the researchers, this is thanks to the combination therapy succesfully making the nerve cells revert to the normal position they held before hearing damage occurred.
+According to the researchers, this is thanks to the combination therapy successfully making the nerve cells revert to the normal position they held before hearing damage occurred.
+Valuable new tinnitus research.

 More info is also available on these sites: